sudorandom/kmcd.dev/content/posts/2025/wordseq/index.md

 * **The Goal:** The objective is to find the longest possible sequence of valid words by making these swaps.
 This is what we call the "optimal path."
 * **Difficulty Levels:** `wordseq` offers 'normal', 'hard', and 'impossible' modes, which influence parameters like grid size, word length, and the complexity of the solution paths the generator aims for.

+To better understand how these swaps lead to word formation, let's look at the visual feedback provided to the player during gameplay.

 ### Movement
 Here is what the movement looks like.